robpco/homebrew-tap/README.md

 ### terraform - tool to build, change, and version infrastructure

-An alternative to the official brew `terraform` formula which compiles from source and therefore requires `go` and `gox`
+An alternative to the official brew `terraform` formula

+- Doesn't require that `go` and `gox` are installed (the official installer uses these to compile from source)
 - On macOS, it downloads the binary directly from Hashicorp's server
 - On Linux, it runs the installer from [https://github.com/robertpeteuil/terraform-installer](https://github.com/robertpeteuil/terraform-installer)